-The elder law attorneys at the Smith & Haskell Law Firm, LLP provide solutions for individuals who are no longer capable of making sound decisions about financial matters and managing their affairs.
+The elder law attorneys at the Smith & Haskell Law Firm provide solutions for individuals who are no longer capable of making sound decisions about financial matters and managing their affairs.
 We assist individuals and families faced with this situation with the creation of a guardianship or conservatorship that will help to ensure that your family member or loved one will be provided necessary care.

 When your family member or loved one is incapable of managing their personal affairs, it is important to take the necessary legal action to protect their interests.
 You should consult a knowledgeable and experienced guardianship attorney or conservatorship attorney to assist you in the complex South Carolina legal process.
 Our elder law attorneys will discuss your options for your specific situation which may result in petitioning the court for a guardianship and/or conservatorship.
 A legal guardian is able to make decisions about the person’s day-to-day care including medical needs, while a conservator manages the person’s financial affairs.